-As she’d eaten her meal, King noticed the woman seemed quiet and contemplative.
-The waitress’s first instincts made her assume there might have been something wrong with the food, but in hindsight, King wishes she’d been a little more alert to her customer’s cues.
+As the elderly customer ate her meal, King noticed the woman seemed quiet and in contemplation.
+As a waitress, King’s first instincts made her assume there might be something wrong with the food, but in hindsight, King wishes she’d been a little more alert to her customer’s cues.

 “I wish I would’ve taken her quiet as an invitation,” she told Newsweek.
 “I think that’s what she wanted, looking back… I guess she did, in a way.
 [She needed] an ear.”

-King says she was so choked with emotion when she read the note, she had to take a moment to pull herself back together in the ladies’ room.
+King says she was so choked with emotion when she read the note, she had to take a moment to recover in the ladies’ room before continuing her shift.

-On Tuesday, captioned only with the words “in pain,” King posted a picture of the note and one of her tearful reaction to Twitter.
+On Tuesday, captioned only with the words “in pain,” King posted a picture of the note and one of her tearful reactions to Twitter.

 The now-viral tweet has amassed more than 821,000 likes so far and a ton of feedback.